Julien-R44/tuyau/README.md

 Only one of `only` or `except` can be used at the same time.
 Both accept either an array of strings, an array of regular expressions or a function that will receive the route name and must return a boolean.

-`definitions` will filter the generated types in the `AdonisApi` interface. `routes` will the filter the route names that are generated in the `routes` object.
+`definitions` will filter the generated types in the `ApiDefinition` interface. `routes` will the filter the route names that are generated in the `routes` object.

 ## Sponsors